gmemcc/DarkUbuntuTheme/README.md

 A dark theme for JetBrains IDEs running on Ubuntu.
-Modified from [DarkPurpleTheme](https://github.com/OlyaB/DarkPurpleTheme), For version 2019.1 and above.
+Forked from [DarkPurpleTheme](https://github.com/OlyaB/DarkPurpleTheme), For version 2019.1 and above.

 To install:
 * Go to _Settings (Preferences) | Plugins_, find the theme plugin and install it